 The safety assessment has to be updated by the applicant and reviewed by ENSI at each step of the licensing procedure (general licence, construction licence and operation licence).
 Furthermore, the Nuclear Energy Act (Article 22, lit. e) requires periodic safety reviews during the lifetime of the NPPs, including their spent fuel management facilities.
 A frequency of ten years is set for these reviews by the Nuclear Energy Ordinance.
-The procedure and the requirements of the periodic safety reviews are outlined in the Regulatory Guideline HSK-R-48.
+The procedure and the requirements of the periodic safety reviews are outlined in the Regulatory Guideline ENSI-A03.
 The periodic safety reviews are examined by ENSI.

 In addition, operators of any nuclear facility in Switzerland (not only NPPs) have to perform systematic safety assessments.
-The conditions and requirements for such assessments in storage facilities have been laid down in the Regulatory Guideline ENSI-G04 defining the requirements for the storage of radioactive waste and spent fuel.
+The conditions and requirements for such assessments have been laid down in the Regulatory Guideline ENSI-G08.
 For storage facilities a systematic safety assessments report is requested with a frequency of 10 years.